 Applications are only accepted when there is a need for more wildlife officers and a recruit training academy has been scheduled.
 At this time we will not schedule a recruit training academy before Summer 2014 at which time we will evaluate the agency’s need and we may.
-Typically the agency receives 500 to 600 applications are received, while typical class size is 12 to 16 recruits.
+Typically the agency receives 500 to 600 applications, while typical class size is 12 to 20 recruits.
 This means the selection process is highly competitive.

 Recruit Training Academy and Field Training Assignments

 Graduates are placed with a veteran wildlife officer for at least six months of on-the-job training.
 Upon completion of on-the-job field training, a permanent assignment is made.
 This permanent assignment stands until the officer requests and is granted a lateral transfer or is promoted.